Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

 \section{Secure Software Development Methodologies}

-Based on the search procedure and the inclusion and exclusion criteria defined in the previous section, we have discovered 28 SSDMs published in the period from 2004 to 2022.
-In this section, we briefly summarize these methodologies.
+Based on the search procedure and the inclusion and exclusion criteria defined in the previous section, we have identified 28 SSDMs published between 2004 and 2022.
+In this section, we provide a brief summary of these methodologies.

-The timeline with the data on when the methodologies were published is displayed in Fig.~\ref{pic:timeline}.
-It is important to mention that the publication date is not always the same as the date of introducing the methodology.
-For example, SDL~\cite{howard2006security} became a part of software development processes at Microsoft in 2004.
-However, the methodology was published two years later in 2006.
+The timeline depicting the publication dates of the methodologies is shown in Fig.~\ref{pic:timeline}.
+It is important to note that the publication date may not necessarily coincide with the date of the methodology's introduction.
+For example, SDL~\cite{howard2006security} was incorporated into Microsoft's software development process in 2004, but the methodology was officially published in 2006, two years later.